 - Recreational therapy is used as an individual treatment or as a complement to other professional services

-The Recovery Village Palm Beach is committed to whole-person healing.
+The Recovery Village Palm Beach at Baptist Health is committed to whole-person healing.
 If you or a loved one is ready to take the first step toward recovery from a substance use disorder, reach out to a representative at our center today for more information.

 American Therapeutic Recreation Association.
 “About Recreational Therapy.”
 Accessed July 21, 2019.